ianmobbs/-old-ianmobbs.github.io/_posts/2017-08-08-npr-sunday-puzzle.md

 ## Inspiration

 A couple weeks ago, I was looking at the [NPR Sunday Puzzle](http://www.npr.org/2017/07/16/537225382/sunday-puzzle-wehn-wrods-get-rearearngd) and brainstorming the answer with my girlfriend.
-The challenge is is:
+The challenge is:

 > Name a U.S. city and its state — 12 letters altogether.
 Change two letters in the state's name.
 The result will be the two-word title of a classic novel.
 What is it?